Matbe34/lankir/docs/development/setup.md

 # Development Setup

-Set up your development environment for PDF App.
+Set up your development environment for Lankir.

 ## Prerequisites